agnusmaximus/cyclades/README.md

 1 9 1 10
 ```

-This is equivalent to solving the problem
+This is equivalent to solving the problem with
 ```c++
 A = 1 0 0 0 0 0 0 0 0 0       b = 1
     0 1 0 0 0 0 0 0 0 0           2